alexdean201/TestScoreGuide/scores/grade11ela.md

 </div>
 <div class="accordion" markdown="1">

-### Standard Met (Level 3): 2583–2681 {#desc-met}
+### Level 3: 2583–2681 {#desc-met}

-The student met the grade eleven standard for English language arts/literacy and appears ready for future coursework.
+The student met the high school standard for English language arts/literacy and appears ready for future coursework.

-Early Assessment Program (EAP) Status: Conditionally ready for English college-level coursework
+Higher Ed Placement Agreement (HEPA) status: Ready for college-level English coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is considered conditionally ready for English college-level work.
-Students earning a status of conditionally ready can be exempt from the CSU’s placement test and the Early Start Program by taking an approved senior year course and earning a grade of C or better.
-If the student earned a conditionally ready status, we encourage you to reach out to the administrators and teachers at the student’s school about enrolling the student in an approved senior year English course.
-In addition, review the information on the [CSU Success Web page](http://csusuccess.org/) to see how this status can help avoid the need for additional testing upon entering a CSU or CCC.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is considered ready for college-level English coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Met.pdf)

 </div>
 <div class="accordion" markdown="1">

-### Standard Nearly Met (Level 2): 2493–2582 {#desc-nearly-met}
+### Level 2: 2493–2582 {#desc-nearly-met}

-The student nearly met the grade eleven standard for English language arts/literacy needed for likely success in future coursework.
+The student nearly met the high school standard for English language arts/literacy needed for likely success in future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not yet demonstrating readiness for English college-level coursework
+Higher Ed Placement Agreement (HEPA) Status: Not yet demonstrating readiness for college-level English coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not yet demonstrating readiness for English college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is not yet considered ready for college-level English coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help.

+Assessment Graduation Requirement Cut Score: In August 2015, the Washington State Board of Education set a minimum score of 2548 (which is within Level 2) for graduation.
+It remains a goal of the Board that all students will earn at least a Level 3 on the high school Smarter Balanced exams.
+As students and the system adjust to new standards and new assessments, the Board will revisit the minimum score that students need to graduate.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Nearly_Met.pdf)

 </div>
 <div class="accordion" markdown="1">

-### Standard Not Met (Level 1): 2299-2492  {#desc-not-met}
+### Level 1: 2299-2492  {#desc-not-met}

-The student did not meet the grade eleven standard for English language arts/literacy and did not demonstrate readiness for future coursework.
+The student did not meet the high school standard for English language arts/literacy and did not demonstrate readiness for future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not demonstrating readiness for English college-level coursework.

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not demonstrating readiness for English college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.

 </div>

 ## Student Achievement by Claim

 The student’s results are also reported out into the four claims (i.e., areas) that together make up English language arts/literacy: Reading, Writing, Listening, and Research/Inquiry.
-These four claims are based on [California’s academic standards](http://www.cde.ca.gov/be/st/ss/index.asp), which describe the knowledge and skills students are expected to learn in grade eleven.
+These four claims are based on [Washington's learning standards](http://www.k12.wa.us/CurriculumInstruct/default.aspx), which describe the knowledge and skills students are expected to learn in high school.

 If the student received a score of “No Score Available” for any claim, this means he or she did not complete enough items to receive a score in that area.

-To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **Near Standard**, or **Below Standard** from the student-level selections available in the table below.
+To view a description of the student’s achievement level claim (i.e., area), select either **Above Standard**, **At/Near Standard**, or **Below Standard** from the student-level selections available in the table below.

 <div class="by-claim reading">
 	<div class="claim">